Christine Paolilla: Murders

 On July 18, 2003, Paolilla and Snider went to her friend Tiffany Rowell's home in Clear Lake City.
-Also at the home were Rachael Koloroutis, Rowell's boyfriend Marcus Precella, and Precella's cousin Adelbert Sanchez.
-According to Paolilla, she and Snider planned to steal the drugs that were kept at the house but Snider reportedly got into an argument with Precella which led to the shootings of Rowell, Koloroutis, Precella, and Sanchez.
-All four victims were shot multiple times.
-Rachael Koloroutis attempted to crawl to a phone to call 911 after she was shot but Paolilla struck her in the head multiple times with the butt of a 38-caliber revolver, bashing in her skull.
-Koloroutis and Rowell were both shot in the crotch, a sign of sexual jealousy.
-Snider and Paolilla left little evidence at the crime scene leading police to suspect that the killings were drug related as Marcus Precella was said to have sold drugs from the home.
+Also at the home were Rachael Koloroutis; Rowell's boyfriend, Marcus Precella; and Precella's cousin, Adelbert Sanchez.
+According to Paolilla, she and Snider planned to steal the drugs that were kept at the house, but Snider reportedly got into an argument with Precella, which led to the shootings of Rowell, Koloroutis, Precella, and Sanchez.
+All four victims were shot multiple times, with a 9mm semi-automatic pistol and a 38-caliber revolver.
+Rachael Koloroutis attempted to crawl to a phone to call 911 after she was shot, but Paolilla struck her in the head multiple times with the butt of the revolver, bashing in her skull.
+Koloroutis and Rowell were both shot in the groin.
+Snider and Paolilla left little evidence at the crime scene, leading police to suspect that the killings were drug related, as Marcus Precella was said to have sold drugs from the home.
 Adelbert Sanchez had moved to Clear Lake to get away from violence on the north side to change his life around and he had only been in Clear Lake for about a week or two before losing his life.
-The only evidence police had were descriptions of the suspects who were seen walking to and from the home by neighbors.
+The only evidence police had were descriptions of the suspects, who were seen walking to and from the home by neighbors.

-An hour after the murders, Snider drove Paolilla to Walgreens where she was scheduled to work the makeup counter.
+An hour after the murders, Snider drove Paolilla to Walgreens, where she was scheduled to work the makeup counter.